Androscoggin people

 The Androscoggin were an Abenaki people and an Indigenous people of the Northeastern Woodlands.
 They historically lived along the Androscoggin River in what are now the U.S. states of Maine and New Hampshire.
 By the 18th century, they were absorbed by neighboring tribes and migrated north to Canada.

 Name

-The Androscoggins' name was written at least 20 different ways, including Arosaguntacook.
-The name Arosaguntacook was a Native village at Saint-Francis, across the St. Lawrence River from Odanak in Quebec.
+The Androscoggins' name was written at least 20 different ways, The name Arosaguntacook, often claimed to be the original name for the Androscoggin, is actually the Native village at Saint-Francis, across the St. Lawrence River from Odanak in Quebec.

 The name of the Androscoggin is derived from an anglicization of the Abenaki-language term Ammoscongon, which was the name given for the portion of the Androscoggin River from Lewiston Falls northward, as stated by Pere Pole in 1793.

 Distribution

 The Ammoscongon once lived in the Androscoggin River watershed, located in present-day southern Maine and northern New Hampshire.
 Their main village was located in the vicinity of present-day Lewiston, Maine.
 Together with the Pequawket (Pigwacket) near Fryeburg, Maine they formed the southernmost of the Abenaki tribes and were therefore one of the first in contact with the English colonists of New England.